What is vibe coding? AI-powered software development explained

 -

 2025 – “Vibe coding” era: By 2025, AI-assisted coding reached a tipping point in awareness and capability.
 Karpathy’s viral post in early 2025 naming the phenomenon as “vibe coding” crystallized the movement.
 Silicon Valley embraced the buzzword – as one headline put it, “Silicon Valley isn’t just coding anymore.
 It’s also vibe coding.”
 Companies started showcasing examples of entire apps built through conversational AI.
 Replit launched a mobile app where users could literally chat with an AI agent to build and deploy software from a phone.
+Collins Dictionary named “vibe coding” Word of the Year 2025 after search interest skyrocketed by 6,700% that spring.
 The quality of AI-generated code continued to improve, thanks to model fine-tuning and larger training sets, making the vibe coding approach more viable for complex projects than it was a couple of years prior.
 At the same time, the community also became more cognizant of the limitations, leading to ongoing efforts to mix human oversight with AI generation.
 In short, by 2025 vibe coding had evolved from a fringe experiment into a mainstream trend in software development, enabled by each breakthrough in AI and validated by a growing body of real-world successes.

 Core methodologies and techniques